S32-PAMS/PAMS-Docs/src/site/notes/Server/MQTT Broker.md

 We used the full image for full functionality of the MQTT broker, but it is not necessary in most cases.
 The default installation will also work.

+This is the one used in Capstone Showcase.

 Now you can proceed to [[Server/Rust Bridge\|Rust Bridge]]